 The core mission of the Office of International Programs is to enhance cross-cultural understanding among UTSA students by:

-- welcoming and supporting international students and scholars who are attending UTSA from other countries while assisting them in meeting the visa requirements set forth by the United States Citizenship and Immigration Service and the Department of State;
+- welcoming and supporting international students and scholars who attend UTSA while assisting them in meeting visa requirements set forth by the United States Citizenship and Immigration Service and the Department of State;

 - encouraging UTSA students to seek out and participate in educational opportunities abroad;